s1xpence/readtheory/README.md

 * Selenium for Python.
 You can install it using `sudo pip selenium`.
 If you don't have `pip` then follow the [instructions here](https://stackoverflow.com/questions/17271319/how-do-i-install-pip-on-macos-or-os-x/18947390#18947390)

 ## Coding process: Part 1 (inspirations)
+I had previously heard of Selenium from [codingmak](https://github.com/codingmak).
+He had shown me how he was using Selenium on a certain website, and I remember thinking that it was pretty cool, but never really gave it much thought until recently when I was looking for ways to automate my reading quizzes.
+I looked into a bit, and decided that I was going to stick and run with this.
+I chose Python because I'd heard that it was a nice language to use when it came to automation purposes.
+Plus, it's easy to learn it on the go.
+You don't really need to know all the specific syntaxes of Python.
+All you really need is a rudimentary understanding of how the flow of control works and to be willing to google whatever it is that you're unfamiliar with (tip: googling a specific issue with the word "solved" in it helps a lot. for example, instead of "how to fix water" you'd google "how to fix water solved" and so on.)

+I did a quick google search since I wanted to see what other people had come up with already and so that I had a general idea of how people use Selenium in Python.
+I was eventually led to [this link] (https://medium.com/@stevennatera/web-scraping-with-selenium-and-chrome-canary-on-macos-fc2eff723f9e)